 Kids school holiday activities don’t have to be a chore, you can stay at home (check out our stay at home ideas included below) or check out the latest kids movies out now or plan for a BIG day out.
 So no matter the weather, you will find something to entertain children of all ages with our list of school holiday activities in Sydney.

-We have compiled the complete guide to the best school holiday activities in Sydney over the June/July winter school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Sydney over the September spring school holidays to help make your life so much easier!

-Winter school holidays in NSW are Saturday Friday 26 June to Sunday 11 July 2021.
+Spring school holidays in NSW are Saturday 18 September to Monday 4 October 2021.

 Fun things to do for the Sydney school holidays